tib888/accounter/README.md

 * IDEAS:  An 'unlock' function is likely needed (at least when the available amount never went to negative).
 Also one may want to enumerate open disputes / executed charge backs (these states are stored in the ledger). -- These and current balance query could be implemented in further actions (with receiver parameters)...

-* NOTE: "error-print" feature introduced - may be removed form default features if no output required on stderr
+* //NOTE: "error-print" feature introduced - may be removed form default features if no output required on stderr

 * NOTE: To simulate the real-world requirements, where the transaction messages are likely coming as network messages, and the ledger database is likely connected also trough network, I'll switch to async using tokio runtime.